vetrimugesh/Machine_learning/README.md

 # I am Vetri Mugesh.
-This repository for machine learning algolirithms
+This repository for machine learning algorithms